 Property, plant and equipment are stated at cost.
 Depreciation expense is calculated principally on the straight-line basis.
-Definite-lived intangible assets, consisting primarily of customer relationships, are stated at fair value.
 Definite-lived intangible assets are amortized on a straight-line basis.
-Customer relationship useful lives are estimated using historical customer attrition rates.

 Income taxes

 The Company accounts for income taxes in accordance with relevant authoritative literature.
 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the period that includes the enactment date.
 The realizability of deferred tax assets must also be assessed.